A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: Integral models of Siegel modular threefolds

 \item The moduli functor $F_Q$ of Klingen level $Q$ which parametrizes prime-to-$p$ isogeny classes of quadruples $(A, \lambda, \eta, H)$ where $A$ is an abelian scheme of relative dimension two, $\lambda$ is a prime-to-$p$ polarisation, $\eta$ is a $U^p$ level structure and $H \subset A[p]$ is a finite locally free group scheme of rank $p$. \end{itemize} There are natural maps

-where $a$ the forgetful map and $b$ is the map that takes $A$ to $A/H$ with the induced polarisation and level structure.
-To elaborate, a sub-group scheme $H \subset A[p]$ of rank $p$ is automatically isotropic for the Weil pairing induced by $\lambda$ and hence the polarisation $\lambda$ descends uniquely to a polarisation on $A/H$ (c.f.
+where $a$ is the forgetful map and $b$ is the map that takes $A$ to $A/H$ with the induced polarisation and level structure.
+To elaborate, a sub-group scheme $H \subset A[p]$ of rank $p$ is automatically isotropic for the Weil pairing induced by $\lambda$ and hence the polarisation $p \cdot \lambda$ descends uniquely to a polarisation on $A/H$ (c.f.
 Proposition 11.25 of \cite{MoonenAV}).
 The following result is standard (c.f. \cite[Theorem 1.4.1.11]{LanThesis}) \begin{Prop} If $U$ is neat (c.f. \cite[Definition 1.4.1.8]{LanThesis}), then the functors $F_{\star}$ are representable by quasi-projective $\mathbb{Z}_p$ schemes $A_H, A_Q, A_K$.
 The first one is smooth while the latter two have smooth generic fibres.
-Moreover the maps $a$ and $b$ are proper and finite etale on the generic fibre. \end{Prop} \begin{Rem} It is important to note that our schemes $A_{\star}$ don't necessarily have geometrically connected generic fibers.
-The connected components are parametrized by adelic double cosets coming from the theory of Shimura varieties.
-It is true, however, that the maps $a$ and $b$ induce bijections on connected components of geometric generic fibers. \end{Rem}
+Moreover the maps $a$ and $b$ are proper, finite étale on the generic fibre and induce bijections on geometrically connected components. \end{Prop}